pablodecm/phd_thesis/src/101_chapter_1.md

-* **Unexplained matter-antimatter asymmetry**: as discussed in Section [-@sec:standard_model], each matter particle in the Standard Model has an identical anti-matter possessing opposite quantum numbers.
+* **Unexplained matter-antimatter asymmetry**: as discussed in [Section @sec:standard_model], each matter particle in the Standard Model has an identical anti-matter possessing opposite quantum numbers.
 Because pair creation and annihilation processes are symmetric, but our universe is manifestly dominated by what we refer as matter, some